Yehudit Kafri: Bibliography

 Poems by Yehudit Kafri were published in Hebrew, Arabic, English, Spanish, Croatian and Russian.
 Kafri has won several literary prizes including the Prime Minister's prize in 1987, and other scholarship prizes.
 Here are the judges reasons for handing out the prize for Zosha:

-Following careful and extensive research, the author is displaying exceptional courage as she copes with the main character, a heroine in the true classical sense.
+Following careful and extensive research, the author is displays courage as she copes with the main character, a heroine in the true classical sense.
 The author developed an intricate and gentle relationship with Zosha a member of the "Red Orchestra", whose life story she set out to tell.
 Using precise and reserved language Kafri records this relationship while keeping intellectual and emotional levels within appropriate boundaries vis-à-vis the horrific historical events she describes.
 Zosha is a historical novel bringing successfully the individual and emotional stories of the characters in the face of the larger story of the era.
 Kafri published 9 poetry books and 9 others (children's books, biographies, and prose).